Availity/availity-workflow/README.md

 ```

 - `contextRewrite`: _(Optional)_ If `true`:
-    - Rewrites the `Origin` and `Referer` headers to match the target proxy url on a request.
+    - Rewrites the `Origin` and `Referer` headers from host to match the the proxy target url.
-    - Rewrites the `Location` header to match the host on response
+    - Rewrites the `Location` header from proxy to the host url.
-    - Rewrites any urls in the body of a response that match the proxy target url to match the url of the host.
+    - Rewrites any urls of the response body (json only) to match the url of the host.
+Only urls that match the proxy target are rewritten.
+This feature is useful if the proxy server sends back HATEOS links that need to work on the host.

 - `headers`: _(Optional)_ Send default headers to the proxy destination.